jmtrachy/finance/README.md

-aThis is just a start of trying to write software to easily track stocks for my personal investing
+This is just a start of trying to write software to easily track stocks for my personal investing